Daily Scrum

 Right Case

-1) Accept information as it is.
-And further – these are questions of self-organization, the self-discipline of a team member, and management.
-This does not apply directly to the Daily Meeting.
-And if you have any advice, then you can provide them after the meeting.
+1) Accept information as it is presented.
+Issues of self-organization, self-discipline of a team member, and management are separate matters and do not directly pertain to the Daily Meeting.
+If you have any advice, offer it after the meeting.

 Attention!
 Attention!
 And 100% focus